 When can you apply epoxy over an older coating?

-There are many examples of when you can apply a new coat of epoxy over an older coating.
-The most common of these reasons are for people who had previously applied a color coat and now realize that they want the glossy looks and advantages of adding a clear coat.
+There are many examples of when you can apply a new coat of epoxy over an older cured coating.
+The most common of these are for people who had previously applied a color coat and now realize that they want the glossy looks and advantages of adding a clear coat.

 Sometimes it’s as simple as someone who planned a multiple coat flooring system and waited too long between coats, allowing the epoxy to cure, before applying the next coat in order to get a chemical bond.